 - Seek funding and renew and/or enter into new contracts with community-based organizations to provide case management, housing search and placement, and rental subsidies toward permanent housing for clients in rural communities and/or receiving CalWORKs. - Provide assistance for CalWORKs families experiencing a housing crisis.
-The CalWORKs Homeless Assistance Unit works with CalWORKs eligible clients to assist them with motel vouchers and move in costs for those experiencing homelessness.
+The CalWORKs Homeless Assistance Unit works with CalWORKs eligible clients to assist them with motel vouchers and move in costs for those experiencing homelessness. - Identify potential funding opportunities to provide housing vouchers or other forms of rental assistance with an emphasis on addressing housing needs during the off-season for seasonal workers.

-Financing California Emergency Solutions and Housing (CESH); Homeless Housing, Assistance, and Prevention (HHAP); CalWORKs Assistance Program; CalWORKs Housing Support Program (HSP) Allocation from California Department of Social Services (CDSS); Housing and Disability Advocacy Program (HDAP) Allocation from CDSS; Bringing Families Home Program (BFH) Allocation from CDSS Time Frame Ongoing

-Implementation Responsibility Department of Social Services Quantified Objective Strive to reduce the number of unsheltered homeless by 10% countywide during the planning period, as compared to the 2023 Point-in-Time (PIT) count Relevant HE Policies 2.2, 2.4, 4.6
+Financing California Emergency Solutions and Housing (CESH); Homeless Housing, Assistance, and Prevention (HHAP); CalWORKs Assistance Program; CalWORKs Housing Support Program (HSP) Allocation from California Department of Social Services (CDSS); Housing and Disability Advocacy Program (HDAP) Allocation from CDSS; Bringing Families Home Program (BFH) Allocation from CDSS Time Frame Ongoing Implementation Responsibility Department of Social Services Quantified Objective Strive to reduce the number of unsheltered homeless by 10% countywide during the planning period, as compared to the 2023 Point-in-Time (PIT) count Relevant HE Policies 2.2, 2.4, 4.6